Vermont | National news | Contact us

 • You are concerned about security holes found the Diebold scanning machines we use.

-Please contact both Kathy DeWolfe and Deb Markowitz and expresss your concern.
+Please contact Jim Condos and expresss your concern.
 Here is their contact information:

 26 Terrace Street